MSE2202/Lab1/docs/MSEduino-assembly.md

 12. Solder other legs to the board.

-13. Turn the MSE-Duino over to work on the solder side.
+13. Turn the MSEduino over to work on the solder side.

 14. Using the same technique used for the surface-mount MOSFET, solder the surface-mount voltage regulator (U8) into place.

 15. Solder the two A1233 Hall sensors (U1 and U2).
 Be careful to align the indentation on the upper-left corner of chip with the white circle on the PCB.
 This ensures that the chip is oriented properly.
 Use the same technique used for the other surface-mount components, soldering a single pin first, then soldering the remaining 7 pins.
 If solder bridges across two or more pins, use a soldering iron in combination with a solder sucker to reflow the solder and remove the excess from between the pins.

-16. Turn the MSE-Duino back to the component side.
+16. Turn the MSEduino back to the component side.
 Insert the narrow-gauge male headers into the PCB.
 Note that the pins are shorter on one side of the header.
 The short side should be inserted into the holes (long end of pin up).
 To assist with alignment, use the acrylic pin-alignment tool that is included in your Lab Kit.
 Place all three headers into the board, place the alignment tool overtop and flip the board to solder.
 Start by soldering one pin on each header.
 Check each header for seating and alignment, adjusting by reworking the solder, if necessary.
 Once the alignment looks good, solder the remaining pins on each header.
 It is suggested to place the iron on the larger side of each pad and bring solder in from the other side, rotating the PCB as necessary to provide good access.

 17. Solder in the two pushbuttons (marked as Rst and Prog/PB 0 on the PCB).
 The buttons may be installed in either orientation.
 There is no need to trim the pins after soldering.